Type your problem or request in the box and see who might best help.

 Many medical queries can be managed safely without needing a face-to-face appointment.
-Having the information in advance allows the GP to quickly assess the most appropriate way to help, saving time and often an unnecessary trip to the surgery: the GP may phone, send a message with advice, a prescription to the pharmacy, organises some tests or maybe a referral.
+Having the information in advance allows the GP to quickly assess the most appropriate way to help, saving time and often an unnecessary trip to the surgery.
+The GP may phone, send a message with advice, a prescription to the pharmacy, order tests or maybe a referral.
 Or a face to face appointment may be necessary.

 We'll reply by the end of the next 24hr working period at the latest, though usually much quicker on the same day (if you submit after 5pm it will be dealt with the following day).
 To cope with current high demand, eConsult requests are currently not available at weekends or bank holidays.

 If you cannot use online services, don't worry - you can ring the reception:

 Appointment text reminders are sent - remember to update your contact details!

 Tell the receptionist if you think your problem is urgent or if you are feeling bad and are having difficulties waiting.

 Try to stick to the Doctor who knows you or your problem best.
 This is especially important if dealing with an on-going or recurrent problem and ensures you get the most efficient personal care.
 Please ask for your usual doctor.